TYPuzzler/TYPuzzler.github.io/reports/Week 6 Report.md

 ### Eric
 ## 3. Plans / Goals
 ### Margaret
+- Investigate and try options for communicating data between Python and React.
+- Add more UI elements and interfaces for the user to interact with, and functionalities in the typing interface.
 ### Bowen
 ### Chris
 - Make the puzzle progress position adapt to screen size